snackdriven/meh-trics/README.md

-# Task, Habit & Mood Tracker
+# Internal Metrics

+Because being a chaotic goblin is a measurable lifestyle.
+Catalog your moods, tasks, half-eaten ideas, and emotional potholes in a system that knows you’re trying — just not before coffee.
+A control panel for the barely-held-together.

 This project is a productivity and wellbeing companion built with [Encore](https://encore.dev/) for the backend and React + Vite for the frontend.
-It lets you keep track of your daily tasks, habits, routines and moods in one place.

-## Features

 - **Pulse Check** – quick mood check‑ins with emoji tags and notes
 - **Moment Marker** – daily journal prompts for recording events and reflections